jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (d) the offender has already commenced serving the sentence or is detained under any other sentence or order.

 ### 80X Commencement of sentence of home detention
-(1) A sentence of home detention commences on the day it is imposed unless the start date of the sentence is deferred under section 80W.
+(1) A sentence of home detention commences on the day it is imposed unless the start date of the sentence is deferred under section 20A(2)(b) or 80W.
 (2) Subsection (1) applies—
   (a) subject to the remainder of this section; and (b) regardless of whether or not the sentence is imposed in substitution for another sentence.
-(3) If a sentence of home detention is imposed cumulatively on another sentence of home detention imposed at the same time,— (a) at least 1 of the sentences must commence on the day that the sentence is imposed or to which the start date has been deferred under section 80W; and
+(3) If a sentence of home detention is imposed cumulatively on another sentence of home detention imposed at the same time,— (a) at least 1 of the sentences must commence on the day that the sentence is imposed or to which the start date has been deferred under section 20A(2)(b) or 80W; and
   (b) the commencement date for the subsequent sentence is the detention end date of the first sentence.
 (4) If a sentence of home detention is imposed cumulatively on another sentence of home detention (the first sentence) to which the offender is already subject, the commencement date of the subsequent sentence is the detention end date of the first sentence.
 (5) If a sentence of home detention is imposed cumulatively on another sentence of home detention (the first sentence), whether or not imposed at the same time, and the first sentence is subsequently quashed,—